apache/nuttx/configs/sure-pic32mx/README.txt

           CONFIG_RAMLOG_SYSLOG=y      : This enables the RAM-based logger as the system logger.

-        Logging is currently can be set up to use any amount of memorym (here 8KB):
+        Logging is currently can be set up to use any amount of memory (here 8KB):

           CONFIG_RAMLOG_CONSOLE_BUFSIZE=8192